MarkusMusch/bot/README.md

 ```
 If you want to trade markets that are not included in the current code, make sure to define them in the Assets.py module and import them.

 The last step is to loop through all markets and run the backtests.
-Here you have to change the second argument "ContinuationTrade" to be your strategy.
+Here you have to change the second argument "ContinuationTrade" to be *your* strategy.

 ```Python
 for  market  in  markets:
 	bt.run(ec, ContinuationTrade, market, risk_samples, leverage_samples,
 		   risk_reward, Timeframes)
 ```
-The Backtest object will also save a report of you backtest in the /bot/back_tests/backtest_reports/ directory including equity curves and the most important performance metrics such as Sharpe ratio, Sortino ratio, and maximum draw down of your test run.
+The Backtest object will also save a report of you backtest in the bot/back_tests/backtest_reports/ directory including equity curves and important performance metrics such as Sharpe ratio, Sortino ratio, and maximum draw down of your test run.

 <p align="center">
   <img src="https://github.com/MarkusMusch/bot/blob/main/images/single_strat_backtest.png">